-NEXTDC announced that its M1 Melbourne data centre has been officially certified as Australia’s first NABERS 5-star rated data centre infrastructure facility, further demonstrating its commitment to global leadership in energy efficiency and sustainability.
+NEXTDC announced that its M1 Melbourne data center has been officially certified as Australia's first NABERS 5-star rated data center infrastructure facility, further demonstrating its commitment to global leadership in energy efficiency and sustainability.

 NEXTDC's certification through the National Australian Built Environment Rating System (NABERS) has set a high benchmark by achieving a level of energy efficiency not previously attained in the industry.

-NEXTDC’s chief of engineering & design, Jeff Van Zetten said, “Our goal is to set a new global benchmark in data centre design that will deliver a higher level of sustainability for our customers and our environment.
-We are responsible for building the digital economic infrastructure that will support our future generations, so it’s something we take very seriously”.
+NEXTDC's chief of engineering - design, Jeff Van Zetten said, “Our goal is to set a new global benchmark in data center design that will deliver a higher level of sustainability for our customers and our environment.
+We are responsible for building the digital economic infrastructure that will support our future generations, so it's something we take very seriously”.

 NABERS is a national rating system that measures the environmental performance of Australian buildings.
 NABERS enables organisations to benchmark the environmental performance of their buildings, measuring their energy efficiency, greenhouse gas intensity and the overall impact on the environment.

 The certification process for this coveted NABERS 5-star rating for data center infrastructure facility began many years ago.
 A long-term vision for energy efficient design, coupled with the rigorous day to day commitment in performing disciplined onsite real-time monitoring and ongoing tuning plays an integral role in achieving a NABERS 5-star standard.